ska-sa/katversion/README.md

     # From somewhere inside your SCM, run the next command, it will print
     # the result to stdout.
     $ kat-get-version.py

+    # Or for a release version (without all the development details)
+    $ kat-get-version.py -r
 ```